You are currently viewing Low Anti Mullerian Hormone: Causes, Symptoms, Treatment and Ways to Increase Levels

 • 40-44 years old: 0.2 – 4.0 ng/ml

 Low Anti Mullerian Hormone causes can be attributed to various factors that affect the overall ovarian reserve and reproductive potential of women.
-Several factors can contribute to low AMH levels, including age, ovarian surgery, chemotherapy and endometriosis.
+Several factors can contribute to low AMH levels, including age, ovarian surgery, chemotherapy, and endometriosis.

 One of the most significant factors that can cause low AMH levels is age.
 As women age, their ovarian reserve declines, which can lead to decreased production of AMH.
 This decline in ovarian reserve is a natural phenomenon that occurs as women approach their 30s and 40s.
 However, women over 35 years of age are more likely to have lower levels of AMH, which may affect their ability to conceive.
 So, in short Anti Mullerian Hormone & Fertility are interlinked.